 Investors in this offering will experience immediate dilution in their net tangible book value per share to the extent of the difference between the conversion price per share of common stock and the "adjusted" net tangible book value per share after giving effect to the offering.
-Our net tangible book value as of September 30, 2017 was approximately \$(32.9 million), or \$(2.14) per share of our common stock based on 15,397,847 shares outstanding.
-Assuming that we issue an aggregate of Class A Units at a price of \$ per Class A Unit, the last reported sale price of our common stock on The NASDAQ Capital Market on December 11, 2017, and Class B Units at a price of \$ per Unit, and assuming the conversion of all the shares of Series 3 Preferred Stock sold in the offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value as of December 11, 2017 would have been approximately (\$ ) million, or (\$ ) per share of our common stock.
+Our net tangible book value as of September 30, 2017 was approximately (32.9 million), or (64.19) per share of our common stock based on 513,262 shares outstanding.
+Assuming that we issue an aggregate of Class A Units at a price of \$ per Class A Unit, the last reported sale price of our common stock on The NASDAQ Capital Market on , 2018, and Class B Units at a price of \$ per Unit, and assuming the conversion of all the shares of Series 3 Preferred Stock sold in the offering, after deducting placement agent fees and estimated offering expenses payable by us, our net tangible book value as of , 2018 would have been approximately \$ million, or \$ per share to or common stock.
 This calculation excludes the proceeds, if any, from the exercise of the Warrants issued in this offering.
-This amount represents an increase in net tangible book value of \$ per share to investors in this offering.
+This amount represents an increase in net tangible book value of \$ per share to our existing stockholders and an immediate dilution in net tangible book value of \$ per share to investors in this offering.
 If outstanding options and warrants to purchase our common stock are exercised, you will experience additional dilution.
 See the section entitled "Dilution" below.